 Over the years, Marion was active as a volunteer in Senior Spectrum and often entertained the residents of Bartlett Woods, where she chose to make her home and where she often played the piano and held sing alongs for the other residents.

 Miss Gray’s love of the military and their service to our country continued in her retirement as she was a member of the Tenant’s Harbor American Legion post where she served as commander and adjutant.
 She marched or rode in all parades.
 As a charter member of WAVES International, she supported the movement to push for the creation of a permanent place for women in the armed services which was accomplished in 1948.
 She also served the organization at national conventions where she provided music and directed volunteer choirs.
 She was present at the at Arlington National Cemetery dedication of the memorial to all women who served the country in WWII.
 Contributions in Marion’s memory may be directed to the Humane Society of Knox County, Wounded Warriors, Gary Sinise Foundation for Veterans, the Bill O Reilly Chair Fund for Veterans or any favorite veterans’ organization.

-A memorial service is being planned for Saturday, September 30th 2017- 12:00 noon at the Littlefield Memorial Baptist Church, 1 Waldo Avenue, Rockland, Maine. .
+A memorial service will be held on Saturday, September 30th 2017- 12:00 noon at the Littlefield Memorial Baptist Church, 1 Waldo Avenue, Rockland, Maine. .
 All who loved and respected this woman whose life was filled with love for people and music will be welcomed.